DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Dorado

 1. To download the latest version of Dorado, go to <https://nanoporetech.com/software/other/dorado> and select your operating system.
-If you don't have an account with ONT, you'll be prompted to create before installing.
+If you don't have an account with ONT, you'll be prompted to create one before installing.

 2. Decompress the downloaded zip file

 3. Open terminal and navigate to the directory containing the file

-4. To access dorado from anywhere on the computer, move it to the local directory and add it to the configuration file:
+4. To access Dorado from anywhere on the computer, move it to the local directory and add it to the configuration file:

 ``` bash
 sudo mv dorado-0.9.1-osx-arm64 /usr/local/dorado